All Of The Spice Girls Score Invites To Prince Harry & Meghan Markle’s Wedding

 Spice Girls singer Victoria Beckham will be accompanied by her husband, David Beckham, to the wedding of Prince Harry and Meghan Markle.
 The former soccer superstar is close friends with Harry, and he and his spicy wife were both guests at Prince William and Kate Middleton’s royal wedding in 2011.

 Still, Victoria was initially reluctant to spill the beans on her most recent royal wedding invite.
 Last month, during an interview on James Corden’s late night show, Victoria said she didn’t know if she was going to the wedding.
-When Corden replied, “She’s totally going!” the Spice Girl said: “Yes.
+When Corden replied, “She’s totally going!” the Spice Girl said, “Yes.
 I think England is so excited.
 It’s so great, isn’t it?
 They look so happy.”

 In addition to the Spice Girls, other celebs expected to attend the wedding of Prince Harry and Meghan Markle include the bride-to-be’s Suits co-star Patrick J. Adams and Quantico actress Priyanka Chopra.
-According to CNN, other likely invitees Include singer James Blunt, with whom Harry served in the British Army, and longtime friend Joss Stone, who is an ambassador for Harry’s Sentebale charity and previously performed at a Kensington Palace benefit.
+According to CNN, other likely invitees include singer James Blunt, with whom Harry served in the British Army, and longtime friend Joss Stone, who is an ambassador for Harry’s Sentebale charity and who previously performed at a Kensington Palace benefit.

 Prince Harry and Meghan Markle will marry on May 19 at St. George’s Chapel Windsor Castle.